ValueMelody/melody-invest/README.md

-    elements -> smaller reusable components do not depend on state enums -> constants used for client only locales -> translation files for client only handlers -> functions to handle specific target by hooks stores -> state management by redux
+    elements -> smaller reusable components do not depend on state enums -> constants used for client only locales -> translation files for client only hooks -> functions to handle specific task by hooks stores -> state management by redux
     shared -> single purpose function to handle store data actions -> api requests